akeneo/pim-helpcenter/content/md/imports-exports/quick-export.md

 ![image](../img/Products_QuickExportNotification.gif)

-On the report page, you can download the generated file.
+On the report page, you can download the generated files.

 ![image](../img/Products_QuickExportDownload.png)

+Two files are created:
+1. A file with the selected products named `products_export_<Working Locale Code>_<Working channel Code>_Date_Heure.xlsx` or with `.csv` extension
-A file named `Products_export_<Working Locale Code>_<Working channel Code>_Date_Heure.csv` or `Products_export_<Working Locale Code>_<Working channel Code>_Date_Heure.xlsx` will be created.
+2. A file with the selected product models named `product_models_export_<Working Locale Code>_<Working channel Code>_Date_Heure.xlsx` or with `.csv` extension

-The created file encloses one line per product exported, and a column for each product information available.
+The created files encloses one line per product or product model exported, and a column for each product information available.
 The format of the generated file is the same as for the product import and export in CSV or XLSX  format with the Akeneo connector.

+![image](../img/Exports_XLSXexample.png)

 Only the working channel is taken into account, and thus all the locale information required for the channel is exported.
 The working locale is not taken into account.

-![image](../img/Exports_XLSXexample.png)

 For this export from the grid, the completeness, the product status, their classification are not taken into account to determine what information can be exported.
-All the products selected in the product grid, regardless of their details, are exported to the CSV file or XLSX file.
+All the products and product models selected in the product grid, regardless of their details, are exported to the CSV file or XLSX file.

 ::: ee
 The quick export takes into account the user permissions on locales and attributes groups: